Frequently Asked Questions

 Our assessors are experienced in, and trained on, recognising the diverse ways autism can present.

-The NHS GP that referred your child to us, will receive a full assessment report.
+The NHS GP that referred your child to us will receive the assessment outcome report within a few days of your outcome appointment.
 They should ensure the report is included in your child’s NHS medical record.
-As an NHS Right to Choose provider, our assessments should be accepted by any local authority, as we meet the standards of the NHS.
+As an NHS Right to Choose provider, our assessments should be accepted by any Local Authority, as we meet the standards of the NHS.

 Behaviours seen in autism can also be seen in other neurodevelopmental or mental health conditions.
 And, a child's experience can affect how they develop and sometimes this can look like autism.